mbalazin/cse599c-17sp-tutorials/spark/README.md

   3. Import our *Spark Tutorial Notebook*.
       1. Copy our spark_tutorial URL found
       [here](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/371142130727624/2056133347430741/653376218961520/latest.html).
+      A completed version of this tutorial can can be found in the *spark_tutorial.ipynb* file in this repository.
       1. Click on Workspaces on the left to open up your file explore.
       1. Click on the down arrow next to Workspaces at the top of the column and select Import.
       1. Select the URL radio button and past in the URL.